Frequently Asked Questions

 If the municipality cannot offer the material, we will be happy to send you gloves and garbage bags.
 No special clothing is needed.
 If it is cold, dress warmly.
 If it is warm, protect yourself and use sunscreen.
 If the cleanup is organized in a dark period, use fluorescent vests to be more noticeable in traffic.

-- Are participants/organizers insured for accidents during the cleanup?
+- Are participants/organizers insured for accidents during the cleanups?

 By participating in a River Cleanup event, participants agree that organizers are not liable for any damage (material and moral), loss or theft, nor for possible accidents.
 We advise organizers to inform all participants that they are participating in a cleanup event at their own risk and should observe the following guidelines: